IslandzVW/sopmq/README.md

 Scalable optionally persistent message queue

+This project is in the very early stages of development and is not yet functional

+SOPMQ's design is intended to provide an at least once message queue with partition tolerance.
+SOPMQ models a CP system.

 ### Windows note

 This project uses the EditorConfig visual studio plugin to maintain tab and spacing settings.